christoschatz/School-Projects/Computer Architecture/README.md

 # Lab 1:

-- Implement MUL and MULHU functions
-In order to achieve that, we have to change decode and execution stages in order to support this functions
+- In order to achieve implement MUL and MULHU functions, we have to change decode and execution stages.

 # Lab 2: